Estimated reading time: 6 minutes

-Creating an event set-up checklist can help employees and volunteers complete those necessary tasks to help ensure a successful event.
+Create an event set-up checklist to help employees and volunteers complete those necessary tasks to ensure a successful event.

 7. Church Safety

-Things like fire extinguisher check, safe storage of hazardous materials or adequate campus lighting are all things that could be included on a safety checklist.
+For example, things like fire extinguisher check, safe storage of hazardous materials, or adequate campus lighting are all things that could be included on a safety checklist.